 2. Adios Easy Google Font

-3. No need for aAnimate It!
+3. No need to Animate It!

-Animate It! is a plugin that allows you to add an animation on an element, a section, a button etc. If you use this kind of plugin, you can disable it because the Divi theme offers different types of animations for each module you insert.
+Animate It! is a plugin that allows you to add an animation on an element, a section, a button, etc. If you use this kind of plugin, you can disable it because the Divi theme offers different types of animations for each module you insert.
 You will be able to choose the type of animation but also, its direction, duration, intensity and delay.

-4. Bye bye bye Header and Footer Script
+4. Bye bye Header and Footer Script

-We could very well do without this kind of plugin if we create a child theme and that the necessary files are edited.
+We could very well do without this kind of plugin if we create a child theme and edit the necessary files.
 But the Divi theme natively offers a small "window" that allows this possibility.
-This is the field "Add line of code to the one of your blog" in the tab Divi > Theme Options > Integration.
+This is the "Add line of code to the < head > of your blog" field in the Divi > Theme Options > Integration.

 By using this option, you will see that it is very easy to make changes or improvements to your site.